Application Management

 dbos-config.yaml

-are run on your cloud database. - Your application is deployed to a number of Firecracker microVMs with 1vCPU and 512MB of RAM.
+internally—with 1vCPU and 512MB of RAM by default.
+DBOS Pro subscribers can configure the amount of memory allocated to each executor by updating their application.
 These microVMs expect your application to serve requests from port 8000 (Python—the default port for FastAPI and Gunicorn) or 3000 (TypeScript—the default port for DBOS Transact and Koa).

 After your application is deployed, the URL of your deployed application is printed.